 - Information on the appeals process for administrative denials

-Sample letter that you can submit with either the initial claim to support the medical necessity of treatment with SYLVANT® for your patient or submit it to support the medical necessity of treatment with SYLVANT® when requesting reconsideration of a denied claim.
-Click here for the sample letter.
+Submit a letter of medical necessity with either the initial claim to support the medical necessity of treatment with SYLVANT® for your patient or submit it to support the medical necessity of treatment with SYLVANT® when requesting reconsideration of a denied claim.

 SYLVANT® (siltuximab) is indicated for the treatment of patients with Multicentric Castleman's Disease (MCD) who are human immunodeficiency virus (HIV) negative and human herpesvirus-8 (HHV-8) negative.